wolf3213/The-limit/README.md

 add better hitbox to player<br/>
 add losing screen<br/>
 change player hitbox to smaller<br/>
-change so state govern the code <br/>
+change so states governs the code <br/>
+refacrazice the code so states are defined by string <br/>
 <br/>
 ---------<br/>
 IDEA LIST<br/>